JerBouma/FinanceDatabase/README.md

 plt.show()
 ````

 This results in the following graph which gives an indication which sectors are dominant within The Netherlands.
-Of course this is a mere example and to truly understand the importance of certain companies for the Netherlands,
+Of course this is a mere example and to truly understand the importance of certain companies for the Netherlands, you would need to know market cap of each sector as well including demographics.
-an in-depth analysis must be done.

 ![FinanceDatabase](https://raw.githubusercontent.com/JerBouma/FinanceDatabase/main/examples/CompaniesPerSectorInTheNetherlands.png)